 - BROWN THE BUTTER: Cut the butter into small chunks and place in a saucepan over medium heat.
 Stir the butter occasionally until melted.
 Once the butter is melted and starting to bubble, stir continuously until it turns a rich amber color and smells nutty.
 Be careful not to burn.
 Set aside to cool slightly for at least 5 minutes.
 The butter does not need to solidify before using it for this recipe.

 - Preheat the oven to 375 F (190 C).
 In the bowl of a stand mixer fitted with the paddle attachment (or a large bowl with a hand mixer), mix together the butter, granulated sugar, and dark brown sugar until combined.

 - Add in the egg and the vanilla and mix until combined.

 - Add the baking soda, baking powder, kosher salt, and cinnamon into the mixing bowl.
 Mix on low speed until incorporated.
 Scrape down bowl making sure to scrape the bottom of the bowl as well.
 Mix a few more turns.

-- Using a large scoop (about 3 oz), scoop rounded mounds of dough onto ungreased baking sheets, 8 per sheet.
+- Using a large scoop (about 3 TBSP per cookie) scoop rounded mounds of dough onto parchment lined baking sheet.
 Sprinkle lightly with coarse salt if desired (but definitely recommended!).
-Bake at 350F for 9-11 minutes until the edges are set and the middle still looks slightly under baked.
+Bake at 375 F (190 C) for 10-12 minutes until the edges are set and the middle still looks slightly under baked.
 Allow the cookies to cool on the baking sheets and set for at least 5 minutes, they will be difficult to remove from the sheets right out of the oven.